TheColorPlum/IBOB/docs/project-setup.md

 ## Prerequisites

-This requires that you have [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/get-npm), and [Docker/docker-compose](https://docs.docker.com/) installed.
+This requires that you have [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/get-npm), [Docker/docker-compose](https://docs.docker.com/), and [MySQL Server](https://www.mysql.com/downloads/) installed.
 Before proceeding, make sure to have those installed.

 ## How to set up the project